Laboratory Training 1

 2.2.3 Assemblies

-Assembly is a set of types (with their implementation) and recourses which are developed for collaboration inside of particular application or library.
+Assembly is a set of types (with their implementation) and recourses which are developed for collaboration inside particular application or library.

 Assembly contains code, which is executed by CLR.
 Assembly consists of one or more files, one of which must contain the manifest, which has the metadata for the assembly.
 Metadata contains information about the resources, which are exported by assembly.